tasneemiqbal/PokeDex/Readme.md

 The following STRETCH features are implemented:

 - [x] Update the night theme to use different versions of styles when in dark mode
-- [ ] Use different drawables when in dark mode

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Video Demo